-Today Tom Brady is one of the most celebrated athletes in the world; he is a 5 time Super Bowl champion and guaranteed to be inducted into the American Football Hall of Fame.
+Tom Brady is one of the most celebrated athletes in the world.
+He is a 5 time Super Bowl champion and guaranteed to be inducted into the American Football Hall of Fame.
 But that was not always the case…

 With the NFL the stakes are higher than most.
-The performance of the players dictates if their team is worth $1billion or as much as $3 billion.
-The NFL understands how crucial talent assessment is and how expensive it is when they get it wrong, so they spend a small fortune honing their talent assessment criteria.
-As you may expect, they test potential hires’ physical/technical skills, which are completed each year at an organised event called ‘The Combine’.
+The performance of the players dictates if their team is worth $1billion or as much as $3billion.
+Fully understanding how crucial talent assessment is and how expensive it is when they get it wrong, the NFL spend a small fortune perfecting their talent assessment criteria.
+As you may expect, potential hires’ need to undertake tests to assess their physical&technical skills.
+Which happen every year at an organised event called ‘The Combine’.

 Finally, they interview family and friends, researching a candidate’s off-field behaviour with the aim of further reducing the risk of a poor hire.
 Today all potential player’s social profiles are also reviewed in depth and there are examples of players losing potential jobs with teams because of adverse reaction to something as simple as their Twitter feed!
 Overall the NFL runs one of the most comprehensive talent evaluations on earth, but still makes mistakes…